by David A. Wallace, MD

 Moving air and air turbulence are also significant factors affecting eye comfort and wetting.
 Moving air and turbulence dramatically increase evaporative loss of the water portion of the tear film.
 Examples include using a hair dryer to style and blow-dry hair, or driving in a convertible with the top down in the desert.
 Even a slight amount of air movement can have a significant adverse effect upon eye comfort, and it sometimes affords great relief simply to adjust the fins on a vent directing air movement from central heating or air conditioning systems.
 The same holds true for A/C in a car, where there can be a trade-off between feeling that cool breeze on your face and maintaining good eye comfort.
 People reading this where the climate is colder should simply substitute "warm" for "cold" and "heating" for "A/C" in the above example.

-While I do find it common for post-LASIK patients to have mild dry eye issues, these are typically easily treatable with some combination of the simple steps outlined below.
+While I do find it common for post-LASIK patients to have mild dry eye issues, these are typically easily treatable with some combination of the simple steps outlined here.
 It is with extreme rarity that I encounter any patient manifesting profound dryness or ocular surface disease.

-The normal human tear film is about 98% water (with dissolved minerals or "salts" including sodium, potassium and calcium), about 1% lipid (an oily film that reduces evaporation, reduces "tear breakup" and helps the lids glide smoothly over the corneal surface), and about 1% mucopolysaccharide (the "mucus" component, long water-soluble molecules that further stabilize the tear film, and promote adherence to the corneal epithelium).
+The normal human tear film is about 98% water (with dissolved minerals or "salts" including sodium, potassium and calcium), about 1% lipid (an oily film that reduces evaporation, reduces tear breakup, and helps the lids glide smoothly over the corneal surface), and about 1% mucopolysaccharide (the "mucus" component, long water-soluble molecules that further stabilize the tear film, and promote adherence to the corneal epithelium).
 The watery portion of human tears are created by a combination of the tear gland and special mucin-secreting cells on the ocular surface.